Art and movement

 The Russian speaking group started with collages and hand made Xmas decorations.
 Since then they have explored a variety of art techniques including painting and are currently working with silk painting.
 The art instructor for this group Alla Tolmacheva is a very talented artist experienced in many styles of art.
 The Russian speaking art group meets fortnightly from 10am to 2 pm on a Friday.
 Group members bring a plate to share and have a light lunch after the class.

-The Korean wood carving group has been a chance for class members to explore part of their cultural heritage.
+We have previously had a Korean wood carving group that met regularly since 2016.
+This was a chance for class members to explore part of their cultural heritage.
 Led by a very talented woodcarver MCCSA’s hall has been filled up with people’s laughter and rhythmical ‘tap tap tap tap’ sounds since mid 2016.

 This art class for intergenerational group of seniors aged 50 and over provides opportunities for social engagement, intergenerational bonding, reduced isolation and an increased sense of belonging to South Australia.
 Participants were not aware of the basics of wood carving, and therefore they were clumsy in even using the tools at first.
 However, their skills in wood carving and use of equipment improved over time as they gained familiarity with wood carving.
 In October of 2017 this group proudly held South Australia’s first ever exhibition of Korean woodcarving in the MCCSA hall.